pellcorp/creality-wiki/docs/rpi.md

 - BttEddy
 - Eddyng

-!!! warning

-    Refer to the other guides for probe specific config, but keep in mind that any references to `/usr/data/` in those guides should be replaced with your PI users home directory (so /home/pi, home/orangepi, /home/whatever)

 #### Choose a mount

 If you have chosen a predefined printer its possible it will require you to choose a mount, just like for K1 series, you can run the installer